brunscii/astro-blog-site/src/content/blog/lifestyle/retail.md

 ### Benefits

-There are a few benefits to working in retail, emphasis on few.
+There are a few benefits to working in retail.
 There is the low barrier to entry and the plethora of jobs.
 The fact that you don't need to have a formal education or a certain amount of experience means that just about anyone cane get a job.
 See the earlier section for the pitfalls.
 The abundance of jobs means that you can grab a job and work while getting into the field of your choice.
 Sometimes, at higher levels, the money is actually decent.
 For example, a Walmart store manager can start at $125,000 with the potential of a bonus that is 125% of that.
 I have personally seen store managers make $90,000 bonuses.
 That being said, you can also expect to spend the majority of your time and energy on the store.

 One of the other main benefits is that you can learn on the job.
 Learning how to merchandise, increase sales, and properly service customers are skills that will carry over to any other field.
 Some places even have academies to send their management teams.
 While these skills might not be the best on a resume, they can carry over from company to company.
 Inventory control is essential to managing inventory flow, merchandising teaches visual styling, and customer service is a universal skill when in a front facing environment.